Region: Manali / Parvati Valley

 The trail for Chanderkhani Pass actually starts from the Rumsu village.
-Rumsu is an ancient tribal village just few km’s above Naggar.
+Rumsu is an ancient village just few km’s above Naggar.
 The trail to the pass passes through in the middle of the village.
 The temples in the village have beautiful intricate carvings.
 Houses made with wood and stone are interesting to see the rural architecture.
 The huge Deodar trees can be seen in the middle of Rumsu village.
-These trees sited in the surrounding of the temple, are meant to be sacred and holy trees as in the whole valley.
-These trees are so huge that it takes a bunch of people to circle it around.
+These trees are sited in the surrounding of the temple, are meant to be sacred and holy trees as believed in the whole valley.
+These trees are so huge that it takes a bunch of people to circle or hold it around.
 Going further from Rumsu the trail brings us to the initial uphill through the forest.
-The trail till the campsite is full with dense forests of deodar, pine and oak trees.
-One can encounter huge trees en route too.
+The trail till the campsite is full with dense forests of Deodar, Pine, Fir and Oak trees.
+One can encounter huge trees of horse chestnut en route too.
 While climbing up we reach at the place called Stelling, a pastoral meadow which normally is covered with snow in winter.
 Have lunch and spend some time at Stelling cause further on the snowy trail will start.
 The conditions and the ratio of snowfall will decide the beginning of snow trail.
 It could start from the woods above Rumsu village or further up from Stelling or below.
 So snow will appear somehow on the trail sooner or later.
 Treading on the snow is not easy as beautiful it looks in a picture.
 Though walk slowly and steadily that you won’t slip or fall.
 Few ups and downs then we reach at Ghon Kradi.
 Our first day s camp at Ghon Kradi, is mainly a little meadow with huge trees all around and abandoned shepherds shelter.
 ‘Ghon-Kradi’ in the local dialect means ‘Hammer and the Axe’.
 It is one of the places from where locals used to collect wood for winter.
 A bonn fire is appropriate on such chilly temperature in the evening.
 So spend a beautiful night with lighting up the camp fire at Ghon Kradi.
 After Ghon Kradi an enchanting trail to Naya Tapru will continue.
-The route to Naya Tapru consists of great snow on the way up with trees and its branches almost immersed and wrapped with snow.
+The route to Naya Tapru consists of great snow, as great that trees and its branches are almost immersed and wrapped inside snow.
 Some smaller trees and a lot more vegetation is seen lost under the great snow.
 Walking on the deep snow could be a challenge, but with strong will and endurance one can easily pass these obstacles.
 As you go up the trail, the whole of the Beas valley opens up to you.
 You begin to see the Dhauladar Range beyond the Beas valley in all its snowcapped glory.
 The terrain leading uphill is slightly steep on just below the Naya Tapru (9,970ft).
 However the scenic beauty around would make one to forget fatigue and discomfort.
 At naya tapru you can have soothing views of most of the Himalayan ranges from a great distance.
 After spending quality time at Naya Tapru we head back towards the campsite at Ghon Kradi.
 One should reach the camp by the late afternoon.
 Stay another wonderful night at Ghon Kradi making Bonn fire on the snow.
 Next day climb down to roadhead following the same route till Rumsu.
 From Rumsu ride back to Naggar by any local conveyance.

 Tariff 6,999/- excluding GST of 5%